U.S. offers Egypt budget aid after Mursi assurance on IMF

 Mubarak, the first Arab ruler to be tried by his people after the uprisings that swept the Middle East and North Africa, was jailed for life for ordering the killing of demonstrators in 2011, but was granted a retrial by a Cairo court in January.

-As Kerry completed his visit, protesters and security forces clashed in Cairo's Tahrir Square, center of the revolution, as police tried to clear demonstrators and open the square to traffic, a witness said.
+As Kerry completed his visit, protesters and security forces clashed in Cairo's Tahrir Square, centre of the revolution, as police tried to clear demonstrators and open the square to traffic, a witness said.

 Unidentified assailants set fire to a police vehicle outside the nearby Egyptian Museum, where the treasures of Ancient Egypt are on display, the state news agency MENA reported.